Facebook suffers legal blow in EU court over hate speech

 LUXEMBOURG: Facebook on Wednesday was dealt a major blow in the EU’s top court, which ruled that national courts in Europe can order online platforms to remove defamatory content worldwide.

-Facebook slammed the EU court's decision, saying "it undermines the long-standing principle that one country does not have the right to impose its laws on speech on another country."

-It also deplored the obligation to track down "equivalent" content that duplicates offensives or hateful language.

-"In order to get this right, national courts will have to set out very clear definitions on what ´identical´ and 'equivalent' means in practice," a Facebook statement said "We hope the courts take a proportionate and measured approach, to avoid having a chilling effect on freedom of expression," it said.
+“In order to get this right, national courts will have to set out very clear definitions on what ´identical´ and ´equivalent´ means in practice,” a Facebook statement said.
+“We hope the courts take a proportionate and measured approach, to avoid having a chilling effect on freedom of expression,” it said.
+Glawischnig-Piesczek, the victim of the hate speech, hailed the decision as “a historic success for human rights against web giants”.

 LUXEMBOURG: Facebook on Wednesday was dealt a major blow in the EU’s top court, which ruled that national courts in Europe can order online platforms to remove defamatory content worldwide.

-Facebook slammed the EU court's decision, saying "it undermines the long-standing principle that one country does not have the right to impose its laws on speech on another country."

-It also deplored the obligation to track down "equivalent" content that duplicates offensives or hateful language.

-"In order to get this right, national courts will have to set out very clear definitions on what ´identical´ and 'equivalent' means in practice," a Facebook statement said "We hope the courts take a proportionate and measured approach, to avoid having a chilling effect on freedom of expression," it said.
+“In order to get this right, national courts will have to set out very clear definitions on what ´identical´ and ´equivalent´ means in practice,” a Facebook statement said.
+“We hope the courts take a proportionate and measured approach, to avoid having a chilling effect on freedom of expression,” it said.
+Glawischnig-Piesczek, the victim of the hate speech, hailed the decision as “a historic success for human rights against web giants”.